 Remember that time Nikola Tesla fought the nazis, while also battling mushrooms?
 Me neither.
 Probably because, to the best of history books, that never happened.
 Oh, but it will.
 It most certainly will… and in 2017 no less!
 That said, the experience will be limited to the confines of a video game by the name of Eon Break, but it’s certainly better than nothing.
-Also, this version of Tesla is pretty bad-ass to say the least, which only makes it all the more groovy.
+Also, this version of Tesla is pretty badass, to say the least.

 Run, gun, teleport, fail horribly, turn back time and try again.
 Sky’s the limit in this alternate timeline, where Nikola Tesla is more akin to a mad scientist than anything else, even if he is fighting to save the world.
 A fight which is going to take everything he’s got and more, the acquisition of some rather advanced gear making the difference between success and failure – quite literally, at times, as you will be unable to progress without certain ‘upgrades’.